3olkin/axum_jwt_example/README.md

 ## Required

 - Rust
-- Docker and docker-compose or Postgresql
+- Docker and docker-compose or Postgresql server

 ## Recommended